Stress manifests itself differently for each one of us.

-What are the common causes of stress?According to the NHS, the most common causes of stress include work, finances, family or health.5
+According to the NHS, the most common causes of stress include work, finances, family or health.3

-Stress at workStress at work, or work related stress is very serious and should not be underestimated, as it is a risk factor for depression.6
+Stress at work, or work related stress is very serious and should not be underestimated, as it is a risk factor for depression.4

 When it comes to family issues, being a carer or going through relationship difficulties are usually the biggest factors.

-The symptoms can be similar to those described above, but it might be harder to find the root cause, as PTSD can happen weeks or years after the original event.7
+The symptoms can be similar to those described above, but it might be harder to find the root cause, as PTSD can happen weeks or years after the original event.5

-Less well known causes of stress
+Less well-known causes of stress

-As well as the well-known causes of stress, there are many other “hidden” causes that scientists have discovered over the years.The American Institute of Stress has identified five key hidden causes.8
+As well as the well-known causes of stress, there are many other “hidden” causes that scientists have discovered over the years.

 PTSD can occur in adulthood if a person experienced a difficult childhood, or even a stressful time in the womb as they were developing.